nlacasse/fnl-start/README.md

 ```
 $  cd $JIRI_ROOT
-$  ./build/bootstrap.bash
+$  ./build/bootstrap.bash  # You only need to do this once.
-$  ./fuchsia-build root.bp
-$  ./ninja/ninja -f build.ninja.in fuchsia/bootimg/[target]
+$  ./fuchsia-build fuchsia/bootimg/[target]
 $  # [target] is a hardware target like 'qemu' or 'pixel2'
 ```

-Only the `ninja` command is required to re-build Fuchsia thereafter.
+Only the `fuchsia-build` command is required to re-build Fuchsia thereafter.

-The bootstrap script creates `fuchsia-build`, which parses [Blueprint](https://github.com/google/blueprint) files and creates `build.ninja.in`.
-`ninja` builds the final image using the rules and dependencies from `build.ninja.in`.
+The bootstrap script creates `fuchsia-build`, which parses [Blueprint](https://github.com/google/blueprint) files, creates `build.ninja`, and runs `ninja`. `ninja` builds the final image using the rules and dependencies from `build.ninja`.
 `fuchsia/bootimg/foo` is the build target, and the products are placed in `./out`.
 For more documentation on the build system, see [`build/README.md`](https://github.com/effenel/build/blob/master/README.md).